miracl/core/readme.md

 attack resistance in mind.
 Multiple curves can be supported in a single application.
 Read the PDF manual for more details.

+MIRACL Core is currently available in the C, C++, Go, Rust, Python, Java, Javascript and Swift programming languages.
+Via code translators it can be easily translated to other languages (like wasm and C#).
+It is particularly suitable for smaller devices, and those supported by the Arduino infrastructure.

 MIRACL Core features several improvements over AMCL.
 We will still maintain AMCL but not develop it further.